 It is notable that the A7R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 10D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 10D (unlike the A7R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 10D and the A7R II have been discontinued, but can regularly be found used on eBay.
+Both the 10D and the A7R II have been discontinued, but can regularly be found used on ebay.
 The 10D was replaced by the Canon 20D, while the A7R II was followed by the Sony Alpha A7R III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 10D Manual (free pdf) or the online Sony A7R II Manual.
+Further information on the features and operation of the 10D and A7R II can be found, respectively, in the Canon 10D Manual (free pdf) or the online Sony A7R II Manual.

 So what conclusions can be drawn?
 Is the Canon 10D better than the Sony A7R II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.